-Stipulation II(a) contemplates that, prior to construction within the James River, Dominion will develop interpretative signage to inform visitors about the historic significance of the Jamestown Island-Hog Island-Captain John Smith Trail Historic District, and the process and results of the cultural resource investigations conducted as a part of the Project development process.
-Twenty signs will be developed in consultation with the Corps, ACHP, SHPO, and the concurring parties to the MOA, and will be located on publically accessible lands, including recreation and heritage tourism destinations.
-In addition to the mitigation discussed below, this project will enhance and improve the setting and feeling of the CAJO Trail within the historic district, the district itself, and all of the historic properties located therein by establishing and providing for education and recreation missions that focus on supporting the reasons the district was determined to be eligible for the National Register (i.e., for its significance regarding Exploration/Settlement, Ethnic Heritage, and Archeology).
+setting and feeling of the CAJO Trail within the historic district, the district itself, and all of the historic properties located therein by establishing and providing for education and recreation missions that focus on supporting the reasons the district was determined to be eligible for the National Register (i.e., for its significance regarding exploration/settlement, ethnic heritage, and archeology).

-Stipulation II(b) contemplates that, prior to construction within the James River, Dominion will complete the necessary photography to complete a Historic American Landscapes (HALS) photo-document the Jamestown Island-Hog Island-Captain John Smith Trail Historic District, and all of the other adversely affected historic properties identified in Attachment C to the MOA in a manner consistent with NPS Heritage Documentation Program Standards and Guidelines.
-Dominion will complete the HALS Survey, in consultation with the Corps, SHPO, and other concurring parties to the MOA, prior to completing construction and shall submit the final HALS document to the NPS heritage Documentation Program for acceptance.
-In addition to the mitigation discussed below, this project will provide a permanent visual record of the historic district and its setting as it existed prior to construction of the project.
+Stipulation I.d.1. requires that, prior to construction within the James River, Dominion will complete the necessary photography, illustrations maps and drawings to complete a Historic American Landscapes (HALS) photo-document for the Jamestown Island-Hog Island-Captain John Smith Trail Historic District, and all of the other adversely affected historic properties identified in Attachment B to the MOA in a manner consistent with NPS Heritage Documentation Program Standards and Guidelines.
+Dominion submit the HALS document to the NPS heritage Documentation Program for review..
+This mitigative measure will provide a permanent visual record of the historic district (and its component historic properties) and its setting as it existed prior to construction of the project.
 This documentation will be placed in the Library of Congress and available to the general public in perpetuity.
-The documentation may also be used to inform preservation and education missions that focus on supporting the reasons the district and the properties were determined to be eligible for the National Register.
+Consistent with NPS guidance, the HALS Survey and photo-documentation will be used to inform the mitigation projects under this MOA, as well as to aid in educational, investigative, preservation, and interpretive activities that enhance, directly or indirectly, the historic properties at issues here, including preservation and education missions that focus on supporting the reasons the district and the properties were determined to be eligible for the National Register.